 As mentioned earlier, expatriates are more successful when their organizations train them to prepare for their life and work abroad.
-Lack of training is a major cause of expatriate failure [11].
+Lack of training is a major cause of expatriate failure.

 The most important aspect of expatriate training is crosscultural training (CCT).
 Such training prepares an expatriate to live and work in a different culture because coping with a new environment is much more challenging than dealing with a new job.
 A variety of training methodologies is available for CCT.
-In Table 1, we outline some of the popular ones and give a brief description of each.